syncfusion-content/maui-docs/MAUI/Chat/getting-started.md

          }
        }
     }

 {% endhighlight %}
 {% endtabs %}

 ## Creating ViewModel for the Chat

 The `SfChat` control is data-bound and displays a collection of messages exchanged between users.
-Hence, messages should be created and binded to the control.
+Hence, messages should be created and bound to the control.

 Create a simple message collection as shown in the following code example in a new class file.
-Save it as `GettingStartedViewModel.cs` file.
+Save it as `ViewModel.cs` file.

 {% tabs %}
 {% highlight c# tabtitle="ViewModel.cs" %}